hphelion/documentation/moonshot/install.md

 # Install &amp; Configure Your Cloud

 Welcome!
-The following topics explain how to install &amp; configure your cloud with HP Cloud OS for Moonshot.
+The following topics explain how to install &amp; configure your cloud with HP Helion Cloud OS for Moonshot.

 It's important to read the topics and perform the described steps in order.
 While some steps are optional, the sequence that you'll follow in the Operational Dashboard is significant, to ensure a proper deployment of your cloud.